4GeeksAcademy/python-lists-loops-programming-exercises/exercises/12-Map_a_list/README.md

 #### map() Parameter:

-**map() function:** passes each item of the iterable to this function.
+**function:** passes each item of the iterable to this function.

 **iterable:** iterable which is to be mapped.
-You can pass more than one iterable to the `map() function`.
+You can pass more than one iterable to the `map()` function.

 #### Return Value from map():

-The `map()` function applies to a given to function and in particular to each item of an iterable and returns a list of the results.
+The `map()` function applies to a given function and in particular to each item of an iterable and returns a list of the results.

-The returned value from map() (map object) then can be passed to functions like list() (to create a list), set() (to create a set) and so on.
+The returned value from `map()` (map object) then can be passed to functions like list() (to create a list), set() (to create a set) and so on.

 ## 📝Instructions:

-1. Using the same logic, add the needed code to convert a list of Celsius values into Fahrenheit inside the map function.
+1. Using the same logic, add the needed code to convert a list of Celsius values into Fahrenheit inside the `map()` function.

 ## Expected result:

 ```py
 Expected in console:

 [28.4, 93.2, 132.8, 14.0]
 ```